 Barry believed that sharing knowledge leads to new knowledge.
 And new knowledge is how we evolve, how our culture evolves, and how we evolve our culture.

 Art and Energy: How Culture Changes, the conversation about how we create and communicate knowledge, our greatest resource and our source of creative energy, could not be more important to our ability to create a culture of community and create possibilities for our community for the future.

 Our culture of community is what makes us human.
 A culture of caring, of appreciation, and of contribution to our warmth and well-being and experience of community, – our reasons for creating community.
 We have the opportunity and the ability to evolve into a culture of community fueled by the creative energy we excite from the creative experience.

-This is my appreciation for your contribution Barry, – to my life, – to Canada, – and to how we see the world differently, – and to keep the conversation going.
+This is my appreciation for your contribution Barry, – to my life, – to Canada, – to how we see the world differently, – and to keeping the conversation going.